Lesson 4 of 6

 Connections to the rest of the Pentateuch

 Exodus can be read as a freestanding book moving from building store cities in slavery to building a tabernacle in service to a liberating and forgiving God.
 However, there are many indications that those who shaped the present form of the book intended it to be part of a larger whole.
 Exodus 1, for example, begins by tying Exodus to Genesis by means of a genealogy of the family of Jacob.
-Israel’s plight commences with a Pharaoh who did not know Joseph, but the reader presumably knows from the narratives at the end of Genesis what Joseph had earlier meant to Egyptian survival.
-When God hears the cries of Israel at the end of Exodus 2, God remembers the covenant with Abraham, Isaac, and Israel, again connecting Exodus with Genesis.
+Israel’s plight commences with a Pharaoh who “did not know Joseph,” but the reader presumably knows from the narratives at the end of Genesis what Joseph had earlier meant to Egyptian survival.
+When God hears the cries of Israel at the end of Exodus 2, God remembers the covenant with Abraham, Isaac, and Jacob/Israel, again connecting Exodus with Genesis.
 Exodus is also linked to the remainder of the Pentateuch.
 For example, God’s instructions for the appointment of priests (Exodus 29) are not fully implemented until Leviticus 8, and the book ends with clear indications of further journeying.
 Sinai is not imagined as the destination point.

-Date of the exodus
+The historicity of the exodus event

 Decalogue/Ten Commandments

-The number ten and its association with two tablets are derived from Exodus 34.
-In Exodus 20 these commandments are editorially separated from the rest of the statutes and ordinances given to Israel at Sinai.
-The text mentions both before and after the words of the Commandments that God communicates from a cloud surrounded with thunder and lightning.
-Before the Commandments are given, Moses is commanded to warn the people not to approach the mountain lest they die.
-After the text of the Commandments is given, the people ask Moses to receive communication from God for they fear they will die if God communicates to them directly.
-This framing heightens the importance of the Ten Commandments.
-The opening segment of the Ten Commandments relates to God and the remainder addresses intracommunal conduct.
-The two segments should not be sharply separated as other legal material intersperses social regulations with requirements for appropriate conduct with regard to God.
-The preface, “I am the LORD your God, who brought you out of the land of Egypt, out of the house of salvery” (20:2), arcs across these commandments.
+The numbering of the commandments varies by tradition, but in general the opening segment of the Ten Commandments relates to God and the remainder addresses communal conduct.
+The two segments should not be sharply separated, as other legal material intersperses social regulations with requirements for appropriate conduct with regard to God.
+The preface, “I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery” (20:2), arcs across these commandments.
 Some have speculated that all of the commandments may have had a short form such as the prohibition against murder.
 In their current form they are grounded in God’s bringing Israel out of bondage, and they stand at the head of all law grounded in revelation at Sinai.

 Geography

-Interpreters will encounter difficulty in tracing the exodus geographically.
+Interpreters will encounter difficulty in tracing the Exodus geographically.
 While it is plausible that Israel was part of Semitic groups that episodically resided in the Nile Delta region, the exact location of Israel’s residence in Egypt has not been recovered.
 Whether or not the storehouse cities can be pinpointed is debated.
 While it is clear that Israel did not follow the most direct route from Egypt to the land of Canaan, there remains debate about what path was followed as they left Egypt.
-One view has Israel navigating through a marshy lake region and translates the biblical phrase yam suph (used to describe the body of water throughout the Exodus narrative) literally as the “Reed Sea” (for example, Exodus 13:8).
+One view has Israel navigating through a marshy lake region and translates the biblical phrase yam suph (used to describe the body of water throughout the Exodus narrative) literally as the “Reed Sea” (for example, Exodus 13:18).
 Others insist that the water must be the Red Sea (as translated in the NRSV).
 Once beyond the sea, the wilderness stops also cannot be pinpointed.
 Finally, the location of Sinai is debated.
-While the correlations with extrabiblical data are not so minimal as to preclude the historicity of the narrative, interpreters must acknowledge that the historicity is at best plausible, not proven.
+While the correlations with extrabiblical data are not so minimal as to disprove the historicity of the narrative, interpreters must acknowledge that the historicity is at best plausible, not proven.
 The plausible narrative background does not by itself prove that the specifics of an event occurred as narrated.

 Hardening the heart

 Pharaoh hardened his heart (for example, Exodus 8:15); God hardened Pharaoh’s heart (for example, Exodus 9:12).
 Relating these two themes is a perennial task for interpreters.
 The issue loops into many others, especially election.
 God chose Israel; God did not choose Pharaoh.
 In Romans 9, St. Paul couples this theme with the choice of Jacob over Esau.
-Modern interpreters inevitably bring a discussion of free will into the picture.
+Modern Christian interpreters inevitably bring a discussion of free will into the picture.
 Many attempts have been made to soften the impact of God hardening Pharaoh’s heart with its implication that Pharaoh was doomed from the beginning.
 A common move is to argue that there is a progression from Pharaoh’s persistent hardening of his heart to God’s eventual giving in to Pharaoh’s intent, the latter encompassing the language of God hardening Pharaoh’s heart.
-A fundamental narrative obstacle to this approach is Exodus 4:21 where God announces to Moses even before he returns to Egypt God’s intention to hardened Pharaoh’s heart.
+A fundamental narrative obstacle to this approach is Exodus 4:21, where God announces to Moses, even before he returns to Egypt, God’s intention to harden Pharaoh’s heart.
 Although the question of free will must inevitably be faced, it is not the focus of Exodus.
 Exodus articulates the depth of God’s commitment to Israel, a commitment now put to the test by slavery in Egypt.
-It is a narrative about the mighty being brought low and the lowly being exulted, not about the intricacies of philosophical and theological debates over free will.
+It is a narrative about the mighty being brought low and the lowly being exalted, not about the intricacies of philosophical and theological debates over free will.

 Manna